How to Print Formatted String in Python?

 The output:

-The first name ss Mike and second name is Anthony
+The first name is Mike and second name is Anthony

-In the code, you can see I used %s that represents a value as a string.
-This is followed by using variable name in parenthesis in the same sequence as you would like to replace the %s with string variable values.
+In the code, you can see I used %s which represents a value as a string.
+This is followed by using the variable name in parenthesis in the same sequence as you would like to replace the %s with string variable values.

 You may use various directives for formatting: